 And that everyone has the support and resources they need to have the same opportunities as others.

 So, what's our plan?

-Our DEI plan is based on 3 simple principles with project focus areas for 2021.
+Our DEI plan is based on 3 simple principles with project focus areas.
 We’ll be transparent about the progress we make and the gaps we need to close.

 We promote curious, compassionate and courageous conversations, internally and externally, that help us learn from one another.

 2022 project focus:

 - Communities and safe spaces (Employee Resource Groups) – led by our Wisers so people can share experiences and information, support each other and connect on shared values.